Skip to main content

 marketplaceAccountbooleanAdmin-only.
 When true, creates a marketplace account instead of a client account.

-Auth tokens grant ADCP access on your behalf.
+Auth tokens grant AdCP access on your behalf.
 Treat auth.token (and any private keys) as a production secret:

 • Store it in a managed secret vault.
 Scope3 itself stores it in Google Secret Manager and references it via auth_secret_ref.